- Leads to qualification: Master of Music in Composition.

 - independence and autonomy when meeting demanding artistic challenges, as well as by initiating, implementing and directing a variety of projects

-- ability to analyse and critically assess material from artistic development activity and research, and to use this in their own work
+- ability to analyse and critically assess material from artistic development activity and research and to use this in their own work

 - ability to articulate and discuss issues of their discipline in a critical, reflective, and purposeful manner, both within the music community and in the public sphere

-- understanding and skills for critical assessment of ethical norms and issues within music research and professions
+- understanding and skills for a critical assessment of ethical norms and issues within music research and professions

-The programme is organised as a seminar based full-time study.
+The programme is organised as a seminar-based full-time study.
 Course work consists of teacher-led classroom instruction, academic supervision and independent study in connection with this instruction.